thexmanxyz/Website-Header-Gantry/README.md

 3. Configure the appearance according to your favor.

 ## Supported Parameters and Particle Options
-* Container Attributes
+* Container attributes
-* Custom CSS Classes
+* Custom CSS classes
-  * for Container, Title and Description
+  * For container, title and description
-* Background Styling - Multi Image Support
+* Background styling - multiple images support
-  * Randomization of Backgrounds on Multi
+  * Randomization of backgrounds (if multiple)
-* Custom Icon or Title
+* Custom icon or title
-* Automatic Title and Description Selection from Joomla and Gantry
+* Automatic title and description selection from Joomla and Gantry
-  * Predefined Text
+  * Predefined text
-  * Joomla Title
+  * Joomla title
-  * Joomla Page Title
+  * Joomla page title
-  * Joomla Page Heading
+  * Joomla page heading
-  * Joomla Meta Description
+  * Joomla meta description
-  * Joomla Meta Keywords
+  * Joomla meta keywords
-  * Gantry Subtitle
+  * Gantry subtitle
-* Fallback for Title and Description if prioritized selection is empty
+* Fallback for title and description if prioritized selection is empty
-* Custom Tag Styling of Title and Description
+* Custom tag styling of title and description

 ## Showroom
 Insight of the *Website Header - Gantry Particle* configuration: